Stuart-Wilcox/Game-Design-Final-Project/README.md

   Navigate to the character screen to see which characters you have unlocked and see their stats.
   Navigate to the gacha screen to unlock more characters.

 When you navigate to the campaign screen, you must unlock levels by completing the previous level.
+(Drag sensitivity is high, sorry) When you select on a level, you will be prompted with the characters that you can choose.
 Once complete your progression should unlock.
 Here defeating enemies will unlock *CURRENCY so you can unlock a character.

 When you navigate to the character screen, and click on the character to view the stats